Loading...

 How to consume vegetable paratha without glucose spikes

-Reduce the size of the paratha portion.
-Smaller portions can help minimize the blood sugar impact.
+Reduce the portion size of the paratha to minimize the carbohydrate load and its impact on your blood sugar levels.

 Stay Hydrated